 History of Art at Trinity

-The History of Art Department is relatively young in the context of Trinity College.
-Founded in 1966 under the direction of Anne Crookshank, it soon acquired a reputation that it has proudly maintained to this day.
-Thanks to its location in the heart of Dublin, Trinity is the ideal place in which to study the history of art, with the National Gallery, the National Museum, the Royal Hibernian Academy, and the Chester Beatty Library all situated close by, offering students a unique opportunity to study major works of art at first hand.
-The College itself, with its spectacular range of buildings, provides the perfect environment for the study of architectural history, an important component of the exciting and varied undergraduate course.
-Students also benefit from important collections of manuscripts and printed books, painting and sculpture held by the College itself, and by the presence of, the college's own exhibitions in the Long Room, galleries: the Douglas Hyde Gallery dedicated to contemporary art, and the Science Gallery which explores the connections between art and science.
+Located in the heart of the city, Trinity is the ideal place in which to study the history of art and architecture, with the National Gallery, the National Museum, the Royal Hibernian Academy, and the Chester Beatty Library all situated close by, offering students a unique opportunity to study major works of art at first hand.
+The historic College campus provides the perfect environment for the study of architectural history.
+Students also benefit from the College’s important collections of manuscripts and printed books, paintings and sculpture and exhibitions in the Long Room galleries; the Douglas Hyde Gallery dedicated to contemporary art; and the Science Gallery, which explores the connections between art and science.